 You sue your doctor for negligence by contacting a medical negligence solicitor.
 Ideally, you should find a law firm with a GP as part of their team.
 The Medical Negligence Team has a GP as a full-time staff member, and their experience is priceless.

-A medical negligence law firm specialises in all forms of medical negligence.
-They have the expertise and the experience to guide you along the steps of a medical negligence compensation claim.
+A medical negligence law firm specialises in all forms of medical negligence claims.
+They have the expertise and the experience to guide you along the steps of making a GP negligence claim.

 Why sue my GP for negligence?

 You sue your GP for negligence because they made a mistake, and you suffered an injury because of that mistake.
-You should not have to suffer for their negligence and deserve compensation for what happened.
+You should not have to suffer when a doctor fails in their duty and deserve compensation for what happened.

 We trust our GP always to give us top quality medical treatment.
 What we do not expect is GP negligence that may affect us or a loved one for life.

-The compensation you get from your GP negligence claim will pay for the medical treatment and care you need to fix the problem.
+The compensation you get from your GP legal action claim will pay for the medical treatment and care you need to fix the problem.

 What is GP Negligence?

-There are many types of GP negligence where you can sue for compensation.
-A successful compensation claim for GP negligence follows a few simple steps, and your medical negligence solicitor will guide you through the process.
+A successful medical negligence claim for GP negligence follows a few simple steps, and our clinical negligence solicitors will guide you through the process.

 What do you need for a successful GP negligence claim?

-For a successful GP negligence claim, you need to show Breach of duty Causing injury.
-This is known as the BC of GP negligence.
+For a successful GP negligence claim, you need to show Breach of duty of care Causing injury.

-The Breach of duty is the GP’s negligence, and you can sue your GP for that negligence Causing injury.
+The Breach of duty of care is the GP’s negligence, and you can sue your GP for that negligence Causing injury.

 Some common types of GP negligence

 Some common types of GP negligence appear in compensation claim cases over and over again.
-Unfortunately, doctors make the same negligent mistakes, and patients continue to suffer.
+Unfortunately, doctors make the same clinical mistakes, and patients continue to suffer from the negligent treatment.

-A look at a few types of GP negligence shows how easily it happens and how it can affect your life.
+A look at types of GP negligence shows how easily it happens and how it can affect your life.

 Types of GP negligence include: